-The rising balances of student loans are a major problem.
+The rising balances of traditional private student loans are a major problem.
 Signing up for a traditional loan without knowing exactly how much you could be paying back or how you’ll be able to handle your monthly payments could be difficult.

 One solution that has been gaining traction among online bootcamps and colleges alike are Income Share Agreements.
 (ISAs).